What is in this leaflet

 This medicine works by killing the bacteria that are causing your infection.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed it for another reason.

 When you must not take it

-Do not take Ceclor CD if you have ever had an allergic reaction to:
+Do not take CECLOR CD if you have an allergy to: